SolaceDev/solace-dev-codelabs/markdown/kubernetes_operator_codelab/kubernetes_operator_codelab.md

 Duration: 0:05:00

-Solace operator is a containerized application that works with the Kubernetes Operator Framework to deploy, manage and monitor other containerized applications in a declarative way.
+An operator is a containerized application that works with the Kubernetes Operator Framework to deploy, manage and monitor other containerized applications in a declarative way.
 The PubSub+ Operator deploys the PubSub+ Event broker in stand-alone or high-availability configurations.
 The [User Guide](https://github.com/SolaceProducts/pubsubplus-kubernetes-operator/blob/main/docs/EventBrokerOperatorUserGuide.md) for the PubSub+ Operator describes all of its capabilities.

 You can install the Operator in two ways: